edgedb/easy-edgedb/chapter13/index.md

 }
 ```

-It's optional because we don't always know anything people before they were made into vampires.
+It's optional because we don't always know anything about people before they were made into vampires.
 For example, we don't know anything about the three vampire women before Dracula found them so we can't make an `NPC` type for them.

 Another way to (informally) link them is to give the same date to `last_appearance` for an `NPC` and `first_appearance` for a `MinorVampire`.
 First we will update Lucy with her `last_appearance`: